gabuz0me/Demo_AoC_5/script/article_en.md

 area = 3.14159 * circle.radius * circle.radius
 ```

 In that example, we have to know what is stored in the object to use it.
-Ideally, we should't care about what the object internal structure is to interact with it, so let's create the methods to retrieve its radius, its diameter or its area.
+Ideally, we should't care about what the object's internal structure is to interact with it, so let's create the methods to retrieve its radius, its diameter or its area.

 ```python
 class Circle: